theochem/horton/doc/index.rst

 Horton's Website
 ################

-Horton is a Density Functional Theory program.

-For now, everything is under construction.
-If you are interested in our plans, check out the milestones below.
+Horton is a development platform for electronic structure methods.
+An overview of the current features can be found in :ref:`ref_features`.

 Tutorials
 =========